madwaro/MiseEnPlace/README.md

 You can keep the first or last name in a path.

+You can also remove extra whitespace from path names looking like `Bar / Compact / Light`, and have something clean like `Bar/Compact/Light`.

 # Sort artboards

 I got tired of arranging artboards in the layer list to match the order I saw in